The Americans with Disabilities Act and Section 504

 “Original” ADAAG or 1991/1994 ADAAG: DOJ and DOT adopted these, word for word, as standards for the ADA.

 “New” ADAAG or 2004 ADAAG: Guidelines developed by the Access Board and based largely on 2003 ANSI A-117.1 and 2000/2003 IBC.
-In June 2008 DOJ proposed to adopt new standards for title II and title III that would be the same as the new ADAAG, but DOJ has not taken final action.
+In June 2010 DOJ adopted new standards for title II and title III that include new ADAAG, as well as provisions added by DOJ.

 Note: The Access Board continually works to expand and refine the ADAAG.
 The ADAAG that was first issued in 1991 was expanded in the following years: